AnnalysaTheMinetester/cheese/README.md

 ### Fantasy Cheeses
 Yes, you read that right.
 There is a fourth Rack type: *Obsidian*.
 You can use *Curd* or ... other items, each giving you a specific type of cheese, so this isn't random.
-I'll let you find out how to use it, but you'll need [ethereal] mod for most cheeses.
+I'll let you find out how to use it, but you'll need [ethereal](https://content.minetest.net/packages/TenPlus1/ethereal/) mod for most cheeses.
-Its behaviour changes if you again have [astral] and [mana] mod installed.
-There is a change to [moobloom] too.
+Its behaviour changes if you again have [astral](https://content.minetest.net/packages/cronvel/astral/) and [mana](https://content.minetest.net/packages/Wuzzy/mana/) mod installed.
+There is a change to [flower_cow](https://content.minetest.net/packages/DrPlamsa/flower_cow/) too.
-Eating each fantasy cheese will give you a special effect if you have the [playereffects] mod installed.
+Eating each fantasy cheese will give you a special effect if you have the [playereffects](https://content.minetest.net/packages/Wuzzy/playereffects/) mod and the [mana](https://content.minetest.net/packages/Wuzzy/mana/) installed.
 (The effects still need to be worked on, they are not perfect).

 ### License